FAQ: Train the Gut for Gravel

 Mobility work should be part of your regular strength and performance training.
 It’s not just about undoing tightness—it’s about setting yourself up to move better, to lift better, and to perform better from the start.
 Think of it as a pre-game strategy, not just post-session damage control.

-A few targeted drills before a workout, strategic movement in the morning, and a couple of mobilizations before bed can add up to big results.
-Start your day with mobility that prepares you for training—like a couch stretch and foam rolling session before a ride.
+An athlete mobility routine can be simple: a few targeted drills pre-workout, strategic movement in the morning, and a few mobilizations before bed can add up to big results.
+Start your day with mobility that prepares you for training—like a foam rolling and a couch stretch before a ride.
 During workouts, keep it efficient by sneaking in mobilizations between exercises.
-Then, shift soft tissue work to the evening—just 10 minutes before bed can enhance recovery, improve sleep, and support overall movement quality.
-Mobility doesn’t have to be a time suck—it just needs to be consistent.
+Then, shift soft tissue work to the evening—just 10 minutes before bed can enhance recovery, improve sleep, and help you move and feel better.
+Mobility training doesn’t have to be a time suck—it just needs to be consistent.

 My Latest Mobility Obsession!